T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 QFQ typically interacts with one database, the QFQ database.
 The database used by Typo3 is typically a separate one.
-Theoretically it might be the same (never tested), but it's strongly recommended to use a separated QFQ database to have no problems on Typo3 updates and to have a clean separation between Typo3 and QFQ
+Theoretically it might be the same (never tested), but it's strongly recommended to use a separated QFQ database to have no problems on Typo3 updates and to have a clean separation between Typo3 and QFQ.

 QFQ: System & Data
 ''''''''''''''''''

-QFQ itself can be separated in 'QFQ system' (see `system-tables`_) and 'QFQ data' databases (>=1).
+QFQ itself can be separated in 'QFQ system' (see `system-tables`_) and 'QFQ data' databases (even more than one are possible).
 The 'QFQ system' stores the forms, record locking, log tables and so on - `QFQ data` is for the rest.

 A `Multi Database` setup is given, if 'QFQ system' is different from 'QFQ data'.